Instruction for authors

 Authors are requested to submit their manuscripts in PDF format electronically through the web, see online submission.

-A Latex2e package, adapted to SWSC, is available for download.
+A Latex2e package, adapted to SWSC, is available for download, but the use of Latex is not mandatory, any text processor may be used.
 Note that the format of the published version of the paper will be different from the submitted version, due to the typesetting software used in the production process.

-Manuscripts must be submitted in one single file including text, figures, tables and, in case of revisions upon review, the response to the referees.
+Manuscripts must be submitted in one single file including text, figures, tables and, in case of revisions upon review, the response to the referees and the editor if applicable.
 If the material consists of several files they must be compressed into a single ZIP file before submission.
+Free open source software for ZIP compression can be obtained from www.7-zip.org.
 The full article in PDF format must be included in the ZIP file.
-In order to facilitate reviewing the manuscript text lines should be numbered.
-The SWSC Latex2e package provides for line numbering.
+In order to facilitate reviewing the manuscript must be submitted in single-column format, and lines must be numbered.

 The Journal of Space Weather and Space Climate can only consider articles for publication which have been approved by all co-authors and which have not been published elsewhere and are not currently submitted for publication in another journal.
 When an author has used a figure or a table from another publication (including his own publications), he must clearly indicate the origin of the material and, if applicable, should also obtain the permission for reproduction from the publisher concerned.
 All articles are peer reviewed, and only articles which meet the quality criteria of SWSC can be accepted for publication.